olavea/olavea/content/blog/2024/03/11-a-writing-process-for-devs/index.md

 Even if you don't see it, you have a writing process.
 I'll show you. 👁️

-## write down your writing process 🔧
+## Write down your writing process 🔧

 If you love tools, like I do, you should write down your writing process.
 Because a written down writing process is a tool. 🔧 I'll show you how to do it.

-But first the "what, why and how" of writing process
+But first the "what, why and how" of your writing process.

 ## The short version: "what, why and how" of your writing process